A car parked on the side of a street in London.

 • Proof of address (either a utility bill or a bank statement is usually fine.

-What are the basic requirements to join?
+What are the basic eligibility requirements to join?

-Now that the required documentation is out of the way, it's worth checking that you meet the eligibility and qualification criteria most vehicle subscription companies adhere to:
+Now that the required documentation is out of the way, it's worth checking that you meet the necessary eligibility and qualification criteria most vehicle subscription companies adhere to:

-• 30 to 85 for expensive, premium cars.
+• You must be between 30 to 85 for expensive, premium cars.

 • Have held your UK licence for at least 12 months